mikeshulman/narya/README.md

 This will make the executable `narya` available in a directory such as `~/.opam/5.2.0/bin`, which should be in your `PATH`.
 Alternatively, instead of `dune install` you can also run the executable directly from the `narya/` directory with `dune exec narya`.
 In this case, to pass flags to the executable, put them after a `--`.
 For instance, `dune exec narya -- test.ny -i` loads the file `test.ny` and then enters interactive mode.

+### ProofGeneral (Emacs) mode

+The recommended mode of use of Narya is with its [ProofGeneral](https://proofgeneral.github.io/) Emacs mode (for further description of this, see below).
+To install Narya's ProofGeneral mode, first install Emacs and ProofGeneral and find the ProofGeneral installation directory, which may be something like `$HOME/.emacs.d/elpa/proof-general-XXXXXXXX-XXXX`.
+In this directory, create a subdirectory called `narya` and copy (or, better, symlink) the files in the [proofgeneral](proofgeneral/) directory of the Narya repository into that subdirectory.
+Then edit the file `proof-site.el` in the subdirectory `generic` of the ProofGeneral installation directory and add a line containing `(narya "Narya" "ny")` to the list of proof assistants in the definition of the variable `proof-assistant-table-default`.
+Then restart Emacs.

+Note that you will have to repeat these steps whenever the Narya ProofGeneral mode is updated (unless you symlinked the files instead of copying them) and also whenever ProofGeneral is updated.
+Note also that you can only use ProofGeneral with one proof assistant per Emacs session: if you want to switch between (say) Narya and Coq, you need to restart Emacs or open a new instance of it.
+These appear to be fundamental restrictions of ProofGeneral (if you know how to get around them, please let me know); although once Narya and its ProofGeneral mode are more stable we can probably petition to be added to the main ProofGeneral distribution.

+## Top level interface

 ### Command-line flags